RAND HRS Longitudinal File:

 - If you plan to use the data longitudinally you should also be aware that before 1998, non-age-eligible spouses in the HRS and AHEAD cohorts are given zero weights but in 1998 and beyond these spouses are given weights if they were born in years corresponding to other sample cohorts.

-- Respondents living in nursing homes are given zero weight in the individual and household weights provided in the RAND HRS RwWTHH and RwWTRESP.
-There are also weights recently developed by HRS that provide non-zero weight to institutionalized individuals, that is, those living in nursing homes.
-These weights, provided for waves 5 and 6 in RwWTR_NH, are zero for those not living in a nursing home.
+- Respondents living in nursing homes are given zero weight in the individual (RwWTRESP) and household (RwWTHH) weights provided in the RAND HRS Longitudinal File.
+There are also weights recently developed by HRS that provide non-zero weights to institutionalized individuals, that is, those living in nursing homes.
+These weights (RwWTR_NH) are provided for Wave 5 forward, and are set to zero for those not living in a nursing home.

 I found some households whose members (both respondent and spouse) were less than 50 years old.
 How did they get into the sample?

-Age-Eligible Householdif a household with at least ONE age-eligible respondent.
+An Age-Eligible Household is a household with at least ONE age-eligible respondent.
 Each HRS household is supposed to have at least one age-eligible respondent, but there are a few exceptions.

 How do I construct a new data set that is at the household level, that is, each household has one observation/record?